Purdue University Fall 2017

 The reading/learning modules are listed below, with some tentative dates.

 Class discussions, interactive online discussions, short papers, final paper.

 There will be three main graded activities in this course:

 Class activities and online discussions

-Throughout the semester the students are expected to prepare a 5 short documents to be shared with the rest of the class as discussion starters.
+Throughout the semester the students are expected to prepare 5 short documents to be shared with the rest of the class as discussion starters.
 The requirements and submission process for each document will vary.
 Details will be announced in class and posted either here or on Blackboard.